rust-lang/cargo/src/doc/src/reference/build-scripts.md

 variables like `CC` and such, it is not possible to use this for environment variables like `TARGET` that [Cargo sets for build scripts][build-env].
 The environment variables in use are those received by `cargo` invocations, not those received by the executable of the build script.
+Due to Cargo's internal cache invalidation Cargo will effectively re-run the build script every time one of the variables that Cargo sets changes.

 ### The `links` Manifest Key